stvnus/YoobiMovies/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies: npm install
+4. Add your API key from TMDB API to the .env file
-4. Run the application
+5. Run the application
 ```bash
 npm run dev
 ```
-5. Open with your browser to see the result.
+6. Open localhost with your browser to see the result.